 |Me and my First Lady/Editor-in-Chief, holding up Mount Vernon.|

 Maybe we should get back to me.
 Though I plod through the annals of American history by night, by day I plod through a cubicle as a project manager.
-I live in Los Angeles with my incredible wife (and self-proclaimed Editor-in-Chief) and our perfectly cheeky 3-year-old daughter, but I was raised amid the cornfields of Minooka, Illinois.
+I live in Los Angeles with my incredible wife/co-host and our perfectly cheeky 7-year-old daughter and adorably maniacal 2-year-old, and I was raised amid the cornfields of Minooka, Illinois.

 I chose to read a biography of every president in chronological order because I find it easier to identify with stories of individuals and their journeys, and because I hope it might make me a better leader and father.
 So far I’m really enjoying the Rashomon I’m getting of major events like the American Revolution, seeing it through the very different perspectives of the first seven presidents.